jpype-project/jpype/doc/userguide.rst

 A Java classes that implement ``java.util.Map`` inherit the Python collections.abc.Mapping interface.
-As such they can be iterated, support the indexing operator for value lookups, item deletion, length, and contains.
+As such they can be iterated, support the indexing operator for value lookups, item deletion, length, and support contains.

 Here is a summary of their capabilities: